PycraftDeveloper-temp-account/Pycraft/docs/pages/Guide/Getting_Started.rst

 This code links to the if-statement made above at the start of the program, if the user calls this module on it's own, we can run this code to tell the user.

-Line-1: ``else:`` This links to the if-statement above, running the indented code below if the if-statement is false.
+1. ``else:`` This links to the if-statement above, running the indented code below if the if-statement is false.

-Line-2: ``¬ print("You need to run this as part of Pycraft")`` if the user is running the code from PyPi, or as a raw ".py" file then this will be outputted to the terminal, however uses of the compiled ".exe" editions will not see this.
+2. ``¬ print("You need to run this as part of Pycraft")`` if the user is running the code from PyPi, or as a raw ".py" file then this will be outputted to the terminal, however uses of the compiled ".exe" editions will not see this.
 This code is also printed first in-case the code below fails.

-Line-3: ``¬ import tkinter as tk`` Now we are importing the tkinter module into the project, all code here must be standalone and not rely on code in other modules in the project, this way the project can be taken apart and this should still work.
-We store he imported module, "Tkinter" with the name ``tk``, this shortens line length and all references to "Tkinter" from how on in this indented block will use this name.
+3. ``¬ import tkinter as tk`` Now we are importing the tkinter module into the project, all code here must be standalone and not rely on code in other modules in the project, this way the project can be taken apart and this should still work.
+We store he imported module, "Tkinter" with the name ``tk``, this shortens length and all references to "Tkinter" from how on in this indented block will use this name.

-Line-3: ``¬ from tkinter import messagebox`` Here we are importing specific sections of "Tkinter", in this case; ``messagebox``, this module allows us to make dialogue boxes that are commonplace in Windows and Apple based devices.
+3. ``¬ from tkinter import messagebox`` Here we are importing specific sections of "Tkinter", in this case; ``messagebox``, this module allows us to make dialogue boxes that are commonplace in Windows and Apple based devices.

-Line-4: ``¬ root = tk.Tk()`` This line of code is required to make the dialogue box, which is what we want.
-This line will create a window to the default size "Tkinter" has defined, and initialises the ``messagebox`` module, which we want.
+4. ``¬ root = tk.Tk()`` This of code is required to make the dialogue box, which is what we want.
+This will create a window to the default size "Tkinter" has defined, and initialises the ``messagebox`` module, which we want.

-Line-5: ``¬ root.withdraw()`` We use this code to hide the window that appears by using the previous line; ``root`` is the internal name for the window, as that is what the window created in the previous line was stored in (as a variable).
+5. ``¬ root.withdraw()`` We use this code to hide the window that appears by using the previous  ``root`` is the internal name for the window, as that is what the window created in the previous was stored in (as a variable).

-Line-6: ``¬ messagebox.showerror("Startup Fail", "You need to run this as part of Pycraft, please run the 'main.py' file")`` Here we make our all to the ``messagebox`` module, which has several pre-made dialogue boxes, we are using the ``showerror`` pre-made dialogue box procedure here.
+6. ``¬ messagebox.showerror("Startup Fail", "You need to run this as part of Pycraft, please run the 'main.py' file")`` Here we make our all to the ``messagebox`` module, which has several pre-made dialogue boxes, we are using the ``showerror`` pre-made dialogue box procedure here.
 We give it the caption of ``"Startup Fail"``, and then elaborate on the issue in the main body of the window, by displaying the text ``"You need to run this as part of Pycraft, please run the 'main.py' file"``.

-Line-7: ``¬ quit()`` This is Python's way of closing the project, we normally use ``sys.exit`` for this, which you will see later on, because its  a bit cleaner on some IDLE's and terminals.
+7. ``¬ quit()`` This is Python's way of closing the project, we normally use ``sys.exit`` for this, which you will see later on, because its  a bit cleaner on some IDLE's and terminals.
 However to reduce the length of this project, we use the built in function here instead.

 Achievements
 ====================